-Market drivers: Aging infrastructure, efficient movement of goods Market: Inland waterways, locks, dams Client: U.S. Army Corps. of Engineers Status: Completed
+Market drivers: Aging infrastructure, efficient movement of goods

+Market: Inland waterways, locks, dams Client: U.S. Army Corps. of Engineers

+Status: Completed

-Description: USACE chose Shimmick to perform a major rehabilitation of this 81-year-old dam on the Illinois River, one of the main inland waterways along which barges transport nearly \$830 million tons of the nation's goods each year.
+Description: USACE chose Shimmick to perform a major rehabilitation of the more than 80-year-old dam along one of the main inland waterways.
+According to the most recent ASCE Report Card for inland waterways, barges transport nearly 830 million tons of the nation's goods every year along these navigable rivers, canals, and channels.
 Shimmick removed and replaced the miter gate and tainter valve hydraulic and electrical control equipment, as well as the associated anchorages.
 Shimmick also dewatered and refaced the lock chamber and constructed and installed mechanical equipment-protection structures.